Magic of an Outrageous Emotional Self-Control

 You've Been Doing It All Along

-When my father was convincing himself that he was speaking English, in his mind those couple (sometimes more) correctly pronounced words meant that "all" the rest were correct as well.
-He tricked his feedback mechanism into giving "O.K." signals - consequently learning most of his words incorrectly.
+When my late father was convincing himself that he was speaking English, in his mind those couple (sometimes more) correctly pronounced words meant that "all" the rest were correct as well.
+He tricked his feedback mechanism into giving "O.K." signals---consequently learning most of his words incorrectly.

-Canada is a multi-cultural society, and no one here is fussing over people's accents or wrongly pronounced, even misused words.
-So we are all Shakespeares here, except maybe for a few Hemingways.
+Canada is a multi-cultural society, not a melting pot, and no one here is fussing much over people's accents or wrongly pronounced, even misused words.
+So we are all "shakespeares" here, except maybe for a few "hemingways".
 Which is a simple proof that we could also use this for making ourselves feel relaxed, or happy, or confident, or anything.

 The craziest about all this is that most of us have already been using it in a negative way all of our lives.
-Take a person who told herself a few times as a kid that she was "not attractive", and she bought it as true, even though some people told her that she was beautiful.
+Take a person who told herself a few times as a kid that she was "not attractive", and she bought it as true, even though people were telling her that she was beautiful.
 Mixing lies with truth may work both ways, oftentimes depending on the emotion attached to it.
-Next thing to learn.
+And that's the next thing to learn.

 Say It with a Feeeeeling

 Those experiences that get imprinted into our subconscious mind as "true" are mostly the ones that have a strong emotional charge attached to them.
 Look how hard it is to learn some new material if you feel bored.
 Then change it by adding some ambition to pass the test with a high mark, and there you go absorbing everything with no problem.

 Likewise, as you are doing these exercises of closing these open sequences, put some enthusiasm into it.
 Breathe deeper, put a little Mona Lisa smile on your face and let those statements, both true and the false one echo within your whole being.